The Nintendo Switch 2 requires microSD Express cards for storage expansion due to its need for faster data transfer speeds.

 - Speed: Up to 880MB/s read, 650MB/s write

-- Why Buy: Great balance of speed and price, comes in 128GB size for light gaming or 512GB, which is a nice sweet spot.
+- Why Buy: Offers a great balance of speed and price, available in 128GB for light gaming or 512GB, which strikes a nice sweet spot.

 - Note: A reliable choice for most users.